Scholarships for international students in the UK

 When do applications open?

-Applications tend to open towards the end of the calendar year, closing around the beginning of March.
+Applications tend to open at the start of the year, closing around the beginning of March.

 Canadian Centennial Scholarship Fund information